esilver0/CATT/sslstrip-experiment.md

 for the first time.
 You should verify that the page loads over HTTP.

 The web server at acl.gov is configured to redirect to HTTPS for HTTP connections.
-Therefore, if we stop SSlstrip before we visit http://acl.gov, the page should load over HTTPS.
+Therefore, if we stop SSlstrip before we visit the site again, the page should load over HTTPS.

 On an SSH session on the attacker, run